isaac-cf-wong/nullpol/CONTRIBUTING.md

 # Contributing to nullpol

-Thank you for considering contributing to [Your Project Name]!
+Thank you for considering contributing to nullpol!
 We welcome contributions from the community and are excited to work with you.
 To ensure a smooth contribution process, please follow the guidelines below.

 ## How to Contribute
 ### 1. Getting Started